 - A. Private nuisance.

 - B. Public nuisance.

 - C. Rylands v Fletcher.

 - D. Negligence.

-- E. Trespass to land.
+- E. Occupiers' liability.

 An ordinary trading partnership has three partners: the senior partner, the managing partner, and the junior partner.
 The three partners share income profits equally and capital profits in accordance with their capital contributions as follows: